On the Complexity of Decoded Quantum Interferometry: DQI implements a 1990 linear programming bound

 Then the following relationship holds:

-\end{fact} This identity was famously used to upper bound the size of $C$ by its distance~\cite{mceliece1977new}, known as the first and second \emph{linear programming bound} for codes.
+\end{fact} Note that all $W_k$ and $W_k^\perp$ must be non-negative.
+This identity was famously used to upper bound the size of $C$ by its distance~\cite{mceliece1977new}, known as the first and second \emph{linear programming bound} for codes.
 We will use (a slight generalization of) this identity to upper bound the \emph{covering radius} of a code $C$ by the distance of its \textit{dual} code $C^\perp$.